 This is a method available on some Windows and Linux machines that lets you unmute the input directly in the sound device.
-To use this, open the operating system sound mixer, then the Playback section, then unmute line-in and turn the volume up.
-You can find the system mixer in the Control Panel at ALSAmixer then set playback and recording devices in Audacity to the (hw) device.on Windows 10/Windows 8/Windows 7/Windows Vista or on Windows XP.
+To use this, open the operating system sound mixer, then the Playback section, then unmute the input device (microphone or line-in) and turn the volume up.
+You can find the system mixer in the Control Panel at ALSAmixer then set playback and recording devices in Audacity to the (hardware) device.on Windows.
 On Linux, it may be possible to unmute input devices in

-If hardware playthrough is required it is best to use an external USB or Firewire audio device that has a headphones jack for no-latency monitoring (such as the Behringer UCA 202 USB or Zoom H2 USB).
+If hardware playthrough is required it is best to use an external USB or FireWire audio device that has a headphones jack for no-latency monitoring (such as the Behringer UCA 202 or Zoom H2).

-Now click on the Transport menu again and make sure that "Overdub" is not checked.
+Now click on Track Control Panel.again and make sure that "Hear other tracks during recording" is not checked.
 When this option is enabled Audacity will play other existing tracks while recording a new one.
-You can decide which tracks will play according to their mute/solo buttons on the Track Control Panel.
+You can decide which tracks will play according to their mute/solo buttons on the

 It is unlikely you will need overdub for your first recording.
 If you do want to overdub by (for example) singing over a recorded instrumental track, you should be aware of the Latency correction preference.